mailjet/wordpress-mailjet-plugin-apiv3/README.md

 ## Installation

-1. Log in as administrator in Wordpress.
+1. Log in as administrator in WordPress.
 2. Go to Extensions > Add and send `mailjet-for-wordpress.zip`.
 3. Activate the Mailjet extension through the 'Plugins' menu in WordPress.